-I am an Assistant Professor in the Department of Languages and Literature at Austin
+"I am an Associate Professor in the Department of Languages and Literature at Austin

-serve as Secretary of the Wallace Stevens Society.
+LGBTQ studies.
+I also serve as Secretary of the Wallace Stevens Society.

-My current book project, Echo & Critique: Poetry and the Clichés of Public Speech, analyzes how postwar poets responded to the political doublespeak of their era by
+My first book, Echo & Critique: Poetry and the Clichés of Public Speech (Louisiana State University Press, 2023), analyzes how postwar poets responded to

 of population,” “service the target” or “revenue enhancement”), and then putting pressure

 on them, examining their implications, and complicating them within a poem.
 At the

 same time, Echo & Critique argues that poets used this technique to weigh their own susceptibility to the clichés

 of public discourse.

-Modern Literature, Twentieth-Century Literature, The Yale Review, The Wallace Stevens Journal, Literary Imagination, and The Journal of Commonwealth Literature.
-I also review contemporary poetry for such venues as Colorado Review Online, Chicago Review, PN Review, Harvard Review Online, and Rain Taxi.
+Modern Literature, Twentieth-Century Literature, The Yale Review, and The Journal of Commonwealth Literature.
+I have also reviewed contemporary poetry for Colorado Review Online, Chicago Review, PN Review, Harvard Review Online, and Rain Taxi."